Shosha

 Summary

 It is Warsaw in the 1930s.
-Aaron Greidinger, an aspiring young writer and the son of a rabbi, struggles to be true to his art amidst the allure of wealth and a coveted passport to America.
+Aaron Greidinger is an aspiring young writer and the son of a rabbi, who struggles to be true to his art when he is faced with the chance of riches and a passport to America.
+But as the Nazis threaten to invade Poland, Aaron rediscovers Shosha, his childhood sweetheart - still living on Krochmalna Street, still strangely childlike - who has been waiting for him all these years…

 Book Details